kashishbansal081/Frontend-e-commerce/README.md

 # DesiKart

-A full-stack e-commerce web application where users can browse different product categories, filter products, manage wishlist and cart, select delivery addresses, and place orders successfully.
+A full-stack e-commerce web application that allows users to browse product categories, filter products, manage wishlist and cart, select delivery addresses, and place orders successfully.
-Built with a React frontend, Express/Node backend, and MongoDB database.
+Built using a React frontend, Node.js/Express backend, and MongoDB database.

 ---